bbrownekianda/docs/content/docs/platform/rules/sharepoint/create-a-list.md

 To apply this rule, first choose an item to attach the rule to and have a SharePoint data source ready where you want the list to be located.
 This data source should be a predefined data connector created with **Data sources** under **Administration**.

-1. Select the field to attach the rule to.
+1. Select a field or other item to attach the rule to.

 2. Click on **Add a rule** > **SharePoint** > **Create a list**.